Velomotion logo Velomotion small logo

 The sporty models Gravel 210 and Gravel 220 are constructed like the corresponding street versions.
 The Gravel 220 1BY is the most racing version with a wide-ranging twelve-speed sprocket (10-51 teeth), and the 230 is a top model with the complete Shimano GRX-RX820, which shifts 2×12 gears.

-Numerous threaded eyelets make the bike suitable for bikepacking; Carver also lures customers with attractive prices for gravel bikes: the entry-level model Gravel 210 costs just 1.200 euros; the Gravel 210 1BY is just under 1.500 euros.
-A feature of all of the brand's gravel bikes is the complete internal routing of cables and rear brake lines from the stem; thru axles are just as standard as a carbon fork with the option of mounting a luggage rack.
+Numerous threaded eyelets make the bike suitable for bikepacking; Carver also entices customers with attractive prices for gravel bikes: The entry-level model Gravel 210 costs just 1.200 euros; the Gravel 210 1BY is just under 1.500 Euro.
+A feature of all the brand's gravel bikes is the completely internal routing of cables and the rear brake line from the stem; thru-axles are standard, as is a carbon fork with the option of mounting a luggage rack.

 Complete assembly in our own factory